-Engage the board and/or senior management - For the risk management program to be successful, it is imperative that the board of directors and/or senior management understand its value and are committed to it.
+Engage the owner and/or senior management - For the risk management program to be successful, it is imperative that the owner and/or senior management understand its value and are committed to it.

 Establish risk governance elements - As with any organizational function, it is important to provide some internal guidelines for managing risks.
 Formalizing a risk appetite, risk policy and risk responsibilities provides such guidance.